js816/UFOs/README.md

 ## Filtering

 When the page initially loads, each of the 111 sightings are shown.
-When a visitor wants to filter for specific sightings, they can simply fill in their search criteria in one or more of the filter boxes.
+When visitors want to filter for specific sightings, they can simply fill in the search criteria in one or more of the filter boxes (date, city, state, country, and shape).
 The filter boxes, shown in the image below, are prefilled with sample searches.
 These show the user exactly how the information should be entered thus helping prevent errors.

 ![Filter_boxes](https://user-images.githubusercontent.com/82730954/125177537-409e4d80-e1a2-11eb-952d-20bfc6792396.PNG)